Uniform Anatomical Gift Act: History

 There were three versions of the Uniform Anatomical Gift Act that were enacted; the first was the UAGA of 1968, which was followed up with revisions in 1987.
 The most recent version was created in 2006.
 The Uniform Anatomical Gift Act has been established in some form, in every state and the District of Columbia (D.C.), as of 2017.

-The law has been revised to make the process of making an anatomical gift more streamlined, and to promote organ donation to citizens in order to address the high demand for donated organs for transplantation.
+The law has been revised to make the process of making an anatomical gift more streamlined, "in light of changes in federal law and regulation and related developments in the field of organ donation, thereby facilitating the availability of organs for transplantation."
 The demand for donated organs is extremely high due to the fact that a large number of people die while waiting for an organ transplant in the United States.
 As of 2016, there were fewer registered organ donors than people in need of an organ or tissue transplant.

 Formerly, anatomical gifts had to be executed with testamentary formalities, including the creation of a written document with two witnesses; the latest version of the statute eliminates the requirement of the witnesses.
 Medical examiners and medical professionals who cared for a patient upon their death were previously permitted to remove a part of a body if there was no known next of kin, or if the body was unidentified.
 This change is to encourage the practice of allowing an anatomical gift to be made by a notation on a driver's license.